wtchoi/swifthand2/README.md

 Similarly, <ANDROID_HOME> should be the path to the root directory of Android SDK.

-### Step 2: Getting SmartHand
+### Step 2: Getting SwiftHand2
-You need to download SmartHand from the repository.
+You need to download SwiftHand2 from the repository.
 You also need to make few shell scripts executable:
 ```
 chmod 700 instrument.sh
 chmod 700 signing.sh